fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 **Papers submitted or in revision:**

 #.
-Choi, Y.-K., Shi, F., Malej, M., Smith, J. M., Kirby, J. T., Grilli, S. T., Block-structured, equal workload, multigrid nesting1interface for Boussinesq wave model FUNWAVE-TVD, submitted to Journal of Advances in Modeling Earth Systems, May, 2021.
+Choi, Y.-K., Shi, F., Malej, M., Smith, J. M., Kirby, J. T., Grilli, S. T., Block-structured, equal workload, multigrid nesting1interface for Boussinesq wave model FUNWAVE-TVD, submitted to Geoscientific Model Developmen, Apr, 2022.

+#.
+Zhang, Y., Shi, F., Kirby, J. T., and Feng, X., Phase-resolved modeling of wave interference and its effects on nearshore circulation in a large ebb shoal-beach system, submitted to Journal of Geophysical Research - Ocean, Apr, 2022.

 #.
 Barsi, L. and Shi, F. Non-hydrostatic modelling of wave breaking using the k-ω turbulence closure with a global stress-limiter, submitted to Ocean Modelling, May, 2021.